Vladimir Klaić

-Vladimir Klaić (14 September 1925 – 5 September 1970), nicknamed Glavica, was a Croatian footballer who played as a midfielder and made one appearance for both the Yugoslavia and Croatia national teams.
+Vladimir "Glavica" Klaić (14 September 1925 – 5 September 1970) was a Croatian and Yugoslav footballer who played as a midfielder and made one appearance for both the Yugoslavia and Croatia national teams.

 International career

 Klaić earned his first and only cap for Yugoslavia on 16 January 1953 in a friendly against Egypt.
 The away match, which was played in Cairo, finished as a 1–3 loss.
 Three years later, he made an appearance for PR Croatia in the team's 1956 friendly match against Indonesia.
 The fixture, which was played on 12 September in Zagreb, finished as a 5–2 win for Croatia.

 Personal life

 Klaić died on 5 September 1970 in Zagreb at the age of 44.